Founder & History

 September 18, 1930 - Birth of Aloysius Schwartz

-Father Al was born in Washington, D.C.
-He was the son of Louis F. Schwartz and Cedelia A. Bourassa.
+Born in Washington, D.C., to Louis F. Schwartz and Cedelia A. Bourassa.

 June 29, 1957 - Ordination to Priesthood

-Father Al was ordained a diocesan priest in St. Martin’s Church, Washington, D.C. by Bishop McNamara, Auxiliary Bishop of Washington.
+Ordained a diocesan priest at St. Martin’s Church in Washington, D.C., by Auxiliary Bishop McNamara.

 December 8, 1957 - Father Al arrives in South Korea